Notify me

 “Fast musical notes on a music sheet” By Old Photo Profile.
 Details and license here.

-After that the evolution of music gradually made use of more obscure and dissonant mathematical ratios between notes, first 3ds and 6ths, then 7ths and seconds, chromatic scales (making greater use of all the steps of the scale), increasingly complex modulations through different keys etc..
+After that the evolution of music gradually made use of more obscure and dissonant mathematical ratios between notes, first 3ds and 6ths, then 7ths and seconds, chromatic scales (making greater use of all the steps of the scale), and increasingly complex modulations through different keys etc..

 sound waves